marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Gather Case Information

-Individuals trying to obtain the records should have substantial information about the case, such as the case number, to enable them to locate the file with ease.
+Individuals trying to obtain the records should ideally have substantial information about the case, such as the case number, to enable them to locate the file with ease.
 If the case number is not available, requesters may also be able to search for records using the names of the parties involved in the suit, the sitting judge, or the attorneys in attendance.
 If they are unavailable, inform the clerk at the court who will arrange a manual search for an amount of money.

 Step 3.
 Request for Records